New European Commentary

 Dan 5:10 Now the queen because of the words of the king and his lords came into the banquet house: the queen spoke and said, O king, live forever; don’t let your thoughts trouble you, nor let your appearance be changed- This may refer to the king's mother, the queen mother, hence she is mentioned separately to his wives in :2,3.
 As noted on :2, this would then refer to Nebuchadnezzar's daughter, who would therefore have remembered Daniel's interpretations.

 Dan 5:12 Because an excellent spirit, and knowledge, and understanding, the interpreting of dreams, and revealing of strange messages, solving of problems and dissolving of doubts, were found in the same Daniel, whom the king named Belteshazzar.
 Now let Daniel be called, and he will show the interpretation- Daniel was still working for Belshazzar and was therefore known (Dan.
 8:1,27).
 The way he is spoken of as being somewhat distant and unknown therefore suggests he had been ousted from the ranks of the dream interpreters, or had removed himself from them, and was working for the king in a different capacity.
 We too may need to remove ourselves from situations where we are in a conflict of conscience, even if it means a loss of power and kudos.
+"Solving of problems" is literally 'untying of knots', see on :6.

-Dan 5:13 Then was Daniel brought in before the king.
-The king spoke and said to Daniel, Are you that Daniel, who are of the children of the captivity of Judah, whom the king my father brought out of Judah?- We must remember that Belshazzar knew Daniel and employed him (Dan.
+We must remember that Belshazzar knew Daniel and employed him (Dan.
 8:1,27).
 "Are you that Daniel...?" doesn't have to mean that Belshazzar didn't know or recognize him; it is similar to Saul enquiring who David was after the victory over Goliath (1 Sam.
 17:55,56), and David enquiring who Bathsheba was, when she was his next door neighbour and wife of his loyal friend Uriah (2 Sam.
 11:3).
 To enquire who someone was must be read as a Semitic literary device, and not literally.
 The idea was in all these examples: 'I want you to do something for me and serve me as I ask you'.

-Dan 5:14 I have heard of you, that the spirit of the gods is in you, and that light and understanding and excellent wisdom are found in you- The wise man all claimed that they could interpret dreams because they possessed "the spirit of the gods".
+Dan 5:14 I have heard of you, that the spirit of the gods is in you, and that light and understanding and excellent wisdom are found in you- The wise men all claimed that they could interpret dreams because they possessed "the spirit of the gods".
 But their failure meant that they were charlatans, or that in fact the gods of Babylon whom they were so strongly trusting in that evening were not in fact the true God.
 God so often leads men to situations where they are forced to jettison their myths and favoured beliefs, and accept His truth.
 But in the final analysis, Belshazzar still would not do this.

 Dan 5:15 Now the wise men, the enchanters, have been brought in before me, that they should read this writing, and tell me its interpretation; but they could not show the interpretation of the thing- As noted on :14, this was a tacit admission that the gods were not in fact in touch with Belshazzar and his courtiers.
 But as explained on :1 and :2, they were desperately trusting those gods to deliver them from the armies outside the city walls.
 God was nudging Belshazzar towards total repentance, but he resisted, although accepting the theoretical truth of Daniel's interpretation.